-A platform to share syllabus and class material between student and teachers.
+A platform to share syllabus and class material between student and teachers;

-- Students can post their assignments and papers.
+- Students can post their assignments and papers;

-- An open forum to display the grades of the students.
+- An open forum to display the grades of the students;

-A podium to publicise the changes in the student’s schedule.
+- A podium to publicise the changes in the student’s schedule;

-- A stage for proper interaction between faculty and students.
+- A stage for proper interaction between faculty and students;

 - A rostrum permitting offbeat correspondence among students.

 Likewise, a CMS is regularly incorporated into different databases in the college so whenever a student registers a course, he’s naturally enrolled in the CMS as members in that course.
 The faculty doesn’t notice course plan on regular basis, so CMS suggests them to make an efficient one, utilising these frameworks.

-CMS gives you a list of modules, and an option to study your favourite one (you can customise its features by turning it off and on, for example, if you want to have an online chat room, you can use it without disturbing others and can switch it off when you’re done using it)
+- CMS gives you a list of modules, and an option to study your favourite one (you can customise its features by turning it off and on, for example, if you want to have an online chat room, you can use it without disturbing others and can switch it off when you’re done using it);

 - You’ll probably be presenting content on your forum by contributing content into a content box on the website.
-For the lengthy sentences in the content, you’d have to sort it first in a word processor after that drag it to the CMS content box.
+For the lengthy sentences in the content, you’d have to sort it first in a word processor after that drag it to the CMS content box;

-Web programs are normally less steady than word processors, and word processors frequently have auto-spare settings that save content from time to time as you write.
+- Web programs are normally less steady than word processors, and word processors frequently have auto-spare settings that save content from time to time as you write.
 You’re less likely to lose your data, on off the chance that you have kept your content on CMS even if your computer crashes or your server drops the association with the internet.
 You’d have your own duplicate on your computer if you save the file after pasting the text into the web page.

-- Decide on a few choices about how you will utilise this diverse stage of CMS, and explain these decisions to your students.
+- Decide on a few choices about how you will utilise this diverse stage of CMS, and explain these decisions to your students;

-- Make it clear to the students how regularly they should check CMS if it is essential for the class declarations.
+- Make it clear to the students how regularly they should check CMS if it is essential for the class declarations;

-Make your goals clear to the students, and consider it as a duty to convey them, whenever you want to amend the syllabus, as you can change the course plan which is given in the CMS, depending upon how you conduct you semester (as undergraduate might judge that syllabus will stay essentially the same).
+- Make your goals clear to the students, and consider it as a duty to convey them, whenever you want to amend the syllabus, as you can change the course plan which is given in the CMS, depending upon how you conduct you semester (as undergraduate might judge that syllabus will stay essentially the same);

 - In case you’re utilising an online debate or a converse tool, inform the students about the parts they have to play in that conversation.
 Will you be a dominant member?
-Or will you correct their posting that reflects that they have misunderstood the course material?
+Or will you correct their posting that reflects that they have misunderstood the course material?;

 - CMS might change your stance in class because of the exposure.
 In case you want to broadcast your lectures, think before you post your lecture because it’ll vary if other students have access to the notes.
 Your supposition on this will probably depend on to some extent whether you make your posts open before or after your class meet ups.

-Advantages of CMS
+Advantages and disadvantages of CMS